-- Foreign interest when a taxpayer receives an annual certificate from a foreign financial institution which reflects interest earned during the tax year of the foreign country, an equitable apportionment of the income and tax over the tax year will be acceptable.
+- Foreign interest A taxpayer that receives an annual certificate from a foreign financial institution which reflects interest earned during the tax year of the foreign country may make an equitable apportionment of the income and tax over the tax year.
 The appropriate portions can then be allocated to the relevant South African year of assessment, taking into account the provisions of section 24J. - Remuneration normally accrues on a monthly basis and may be easily accounted for in a year of assessment. - Residents (natural persons and trusts) conducting a business offshore may apply for permission to draw up accounts for a period used for financial reporting purposes in the foreign country concerned.